kvn-31/twn_java-maven-app/README.md

 Used for Demo purposes

 # Run Ansible from Jenkins pipeline
+In this Project Jenkins will copy Ansible files to a remote Droplet and execute them to create setup docker compose.

 ## Droplets
 Two droplets (one for Jenkins, one for Ansible Server) were created